butterfried/VIBE001-CODE-EXECUTOR/README.md

 ## Security

-- Code execution is containerized using Docker/Podman for isolation
+- Code execution is containerized using Podman for isolation
 - Execution time is limited to 10 seconds per submission
 - Read-only volume mounts for code and problem files
 - No network access within containers
 - No persistent storage in containers
 - All containers are removed after execution

-## Dev Container with Docker-in-Docker
+## Dev Container Setup

-This project includes a VS Code dev container setup with Docker-in-Docker support.
+This project includes a VS Code dev container setup with Podman support.

-- The `.devcontainer/Dockerfile` installs Docker inside the container
+- The `.devcontainer/Dockerfile` sets up Podman in rootless mode
-- The `.devcontainer/devcontainer.json` configures the container to run with Docker privileges
+- The `.devcontainer/devcontainer.json` configures the container with appropriate privileges

 **Usage:**
 1. Reopen the project in the dev container (VS Code will prompt you)
-2. You can run Docker commands inside the dev container terminal
+2. The container will initialize Podman in rootless mode
-3. The Docker extension is pre-installed for convenience
+3. You can run Podman commands directly in the dev container terminal

 ## Container Images

-The system uses the following Docker images for code execution:
+The system uses the following container images for code execution:
 - C++: `docker.io/library/gcc:latest`
 - Java: `docker.io/library/openjdk:latest`
 - JavaScript: `docker.io/library/node:latest`

 Images are pulled automatically if not present locally.
+Note that while we use images from Docker Hub, they are run using Podman.